 2. Use data to support your case

 Numbers are what management listens to.
 Communicating your results to internal stakeholders is the best way to make them aware that internal communication is strategic.
-When you talk about the benefits of a certain project in terms of business results rather than merely outputs, top management listen to you more carefully.
+When you talk about the benefits of a certain project in terms of business results rather than merely outputs, top management listens to you more carefully.

 Instead of making unsupported claims about the importance of internal communication, use facts to support your case.
 You can highlight industry research showing that organizations that are good at communication clearly perform better.
-Develop a regular updated ‘casebook’ of the relevant data, case studies, and key points you wish to make, and refer to these in meetings, reports, communication strategies, and in interactions with others during day-to-day communication tasks.
+Develop a regularly updated ‘casebook’ of the relevant data, case studies, and key points you wish to make, and refer to these in meetings, reports, communication strategies, and in interactions with others during day-to-day communication tasks.

 Use change communication to gain active top management support

-All organizations are continually going through change, which is crucial to their future.
+All organizations continually undergo change, which is crucial to their future.
 Therefore, refer to data about change programs because upper management will take notice.
 An example is the way Towers Watson data was the basis for their finding that companies with high effectiveness in change management and communication are 3½ times more likely to significantly outperform their industry peers than firms that are not effective in these areas.
 Middle managers are vital in this:

-When effectively trained and informed, managers represent an untapped resource that can create the culture and drive the behaviors needed to develop competitive advantage.”
+When effectively trained and informed, managers represent an untapped resource that can create the culture and drive the behaviors needed to develop a competitive advantage.”

 Good internal communication helps build an agile organization

-This finding is supported by the results of a 2018 Conference Board member survey, “Reinventing the Organization for the Digital Age.”
+This finding is supported by a 2018 Conference Board member survey, “Reinventing the Organization for the Digital Age.”
 This survey asked CEOs and C-suite executives to identify the top 5 traits, competencies, and characteristics they believe are most critical to becoming a truly agile organization.
 Overall, communication ranked second highest, relating to “an open and transparent speak-up culture” and “communicate effectively from all levels; communicate consistently and transparently,” as below:

 Internal communication surveys are valuable

-Internal communication surveys and focus groups of employees can be conducted, which include questions about employee satisfaction with communication from middle and upper management, and staff opportunities to communicate upwards.
+Internal communication surveys and focus groups of employees can be conducted, which include questions about employee satisfaction with communication from middle and upper management and staff opportunities to communicate upwards.
 This will give direct, hard evidence that senior managers need to communicate better, especially when the future of the organization is at stake.
 I have found focus groups especially valuable – and they have minimal cost.
-Individual participants realize their identity is secure and are usually prepared to speak their mind quite openly, which can be quoted in your reports to senior management.
+Individual participants realize their identity is secure and are usually prepared to speak their minds quite openly, which can be quoted in your reports to senior management.